pauldougan/hello-steampipe/README.md

-# cf-hello-steampipe
+# hello-steampipe

-run a steampipe dashboard on Cloud Foundry
+run a steampipe dashboard on AWS using AWS Copilot